aredn/documentation/arednNetworkDesign/network_topology.rst

 Supernode Architecture
 ----------------------

-Once several local or regional networks have been created, there may be a need for communication between these "mesh islands."
-Often node owners have used direct Internet tunnel connections to accomplish this.
+Once several local or regional networks have been created, there may be a need for access between these "mesh islands."
+In the past, node owners used direct Internet tunnel connections to accomplish this.
 However, this has the effect of merging the mesh islands into a single network with all of the routing traffic traversing all of the member networks.
-Many of the legacy nodes with older hardware/firmware are unable to handle the increased load.
+Many nodes were unable to handle the increased load.

+A more efficient solution is to use the Supernode network to provide access across mesh islands, without sharing all of the local routing traffic across the linked networks.
+The Supernode network is a high-level mesh network --- ``super`` meaning *"above or higher."* The Supernode network sits above the isolated mesh networks and provides connectivity while insulating the local networks from the normal routing load.

+.. image:: ../_images/supernode-mesh.png
+  :alt: Supernode network
+  :align: center

+Example Usage
+  If you need access to a service that is running on a remote network, click the Cloud mesh icon |icon1| to view services available across the Supernode network.
+You can use the search box at the top of the page to limit the display to a specific search string (such as a callsign or a service name).
+Once you have located the remote service you can click its link to open that service or node.
+This allows you to have full interaction with the remote service without requiring a dedicated network link between your mesh and the remote network.

-A more efficient solution is to use a Supernode network to provide access across mesh islands, without sharing all of the local routing traffic across the linked networks.
-A Supernode is a specialized, dedicated node whose sole purpose is to link with other Supernodes and to shield each local network from the aggregate routing traffic. **OpenWRT One** hardware is recommended for Supernodes, along with an Internet connection that provides robust bandwidth.
+A Supernode is a specialized node whose sole purpose is to link with other Supernodes and to shield each local network from the aggregate routing traffic. **OpenWRT One** hardware is recommended for Supernodes, along with an Internet connection that provides robust bandwidth.
 It is also possible to implement a Supernode on a *Mikrotik hAP ac2/ac3* or a Virtual Machine running AREDN® firmware.
 For more information, refer to *Configuring a Supernode* in the **How-To** section of the documentation.

-A Supernode network is a high-level mesh network --- ``super`` meaning *"above or higher."* The Supernode network sits above the isolated mesh networks and provides connectivity without increasing the routing load on the local networks.

-.. image:: ../_images/supernode-mesh.png
+.. |icon1| image:: ../_icons/cloudmesh.png
-  :alt: Supernode mesh
+  :alt: Cloud mesh view
-  :align: center

-A new solution for Supernode networks is currently being tested, and more information will be forthcoming in future documentation.